snpsuen/Kubernetes_CDN_VOD_Streaming/README.md

 Now we come to the important part of creating an HLS package of video streaming contents from the media file.

+What we are going to do next is specific to this example of using a Killercoda playground to similate a kubernetes cluster running on cloud.
+Unlike